ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/01_sequencing_physics.md

   <em>Comparison of Illumina 4-Channel vs. 2-Channel optical chemistry.
 Note how G relies on the absence of signal in 2-channel systems.</em>
 </div>

+### Patterned Flow Cells

+In earlier systems (MiSeq, HiSeq), DNA fragments bind to the flow cell at random.
+As bridge amplification occurs, clusters can grow too close to each other, leading to fluorescence overlapping, and thereby causing the camera to fail to distinguish the two signals.
+To overcome this challenge, a limiting dilution of sample is used, leading to random occupancy governed by Poisson statistics, and thereby reducing the possibility that two different DNA fragments "land" too close.
+However, this also leads to a big part of the flow cell being empty, limiting sequencing efficiency.

+Modern high-throughput machines (NovaSeq) use **patterned flow cells** where billions of nanowells are distributed on the glass at exact intervals.
+This allows the sequencer to know exactly where every cluster should be, maximizing the number of reads that can be obtained from a single slide.
+To ensure each nanowell contains only one unique DNA fragment, Illumina uses **ExAmp kinetics**.
+The reagents are designed so that the moment the first DNA molecule enters a well, it replicates so fast that it fills the entire volume of the well instantly.
+This high-speed cloning physically crowds out and excludes any other DNA molecules from entering.

 ## Long-read Sequencing

 While this repository focuses on short-read Illumina sequencing, it is worth noting that long-read platforms — primarily **PacBio** (SMRT sequencing) and **Oxford Nanopore** (nanopore-based sequencing) — occupy an increasingly important role in genomics.